stride3d/stride-community-toolkit/README.md

 1. Create C# Console Application (.NET 6)
 2. Add NuGet package CodeCapital.Stride.GameDefaults (prerelease)
+   - If you experience any issue adding a package, try again
 3. Paste the code below in the Program.cs
 4. Run
 5. Enjoy Stride